The Office (American TV series) season 3: Production

+After reports that claimed the show would be "ending in March" were released, Fischer clarified in a TV Guide article that this date referred only to the season finale and that the show had been renewed for another season.
+However, this season's finale would eventually air in May, rather than March.

 Cast

 Rashida Jones had a recurring role in the third season as Karen Filippelli.

-The Office employs an ensemble cast.
-All of the main characters, and some minor ones, are based on characters from the British version of The Office.
+The Office employed an ensemble cast.
+Most of the main characters, and some supporting ones, are based on characters from the British version of the show.
 While these characters normally have the same attitudes and perceptions as their British counterparts, the roles have been redesigned to better fit the American show.
-The show is known for its large cast size, many of whom are known particularly for their improvisational work.
+The show featured a large cast size, many of whom were known for their improvisational work.